Druby213/Clock/README.md

 # Clock
-A simple app created for the class CS-210 Programming Languages
+A simple clock app created for the class CS-210 Programming Languages